dleeftink/QuickSet/readme.md

 ### Bulk

 #### `.batch(...uints[, values])`
-Batch loading method for adding integers and optional  weights/values into the set.
+Batch loading method for inserting integers into the set and summing optional weights/values.
+Additionally updates the the top-k window based on [`mode`](#mode-minsum--winsum).

 Basic example: